hpcleuven/VscDocumentation/source/data/Introduction_to_irods.rst

 .. image:: introduction/irods_core.png

-Other features that make iRODS a unique data management platform can be found on the next pages.
+Other features that make iRODS a unique data management platform can be found on next pages.